BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 A Scenario Guide for SSKR Shares is planned, but in the meantime, if you're uncertain, use 2 of 3.

-When you export your shards, you can copy them to your clipboard as Bytewords (which are human-readable words) or `ur:crypto-sskr` (which are specially formatted URs that can be easily and reliably  read into any apps following the UR specification).
+When you export your shards, you can share them as Bytewords (which are human-readable words) or `ur:crypto-sskr` (which are specially formatted URs that can be easily and reliably  read into any apps following the UR specification).
+(For more, see "Using Share Sheets" below.)
 However, the most useful means to export your SSKR may be by printing them.
 After you print them, you can cut out strips of paper for each share and then hand them to the people who will be storing them.
 We suggest asking them to store the QR code in [**Gordian QR Tool**](https://apps.apple.com/us/app/gordian-qr-tool/id1506851070) and then thoroughly destroy the slip of paper.

 <div align="center">
   <table border=0>